marnovandermaas/praesidio-sdk/README.md

 ## Future Features
 These are things that still need to be implemented:
 - The user API, Linux driver and management shim already have a way to request attestation, but we still need to implement the measurement of the shim and the enclave as well as signing these measurements.
-- Install a trap handler in the management shim.
+- Install a trap handler in the management shim, which handles scheduling and puts the enclave in an error state if it causes a trap.
+- Install a page table for enclaves, so that global variables can be used.
 - Tags are currently the same throughout the system.
 We should implement a prototype of tag translation so that tags in the last-level cache can be compressed compared with those in the tag directory.

 ## Paper Results